 The medical costs to treat serious bleeding can accumulate quickly between emergency room visits and follow-up appointments.
 In some cases, not all of these treatments are covered by insurance.
 Additionally, treatments and recovery from adverse events like severe bleeding often require taking time off work, resulting in lost wages for many patients.

 Eliquis lawsuits have been filed to recover compensatory damages like lost wages and medical expenses attributed to complications of the drug.
 Some lawsuits have also claimed punitive damages to punish the drug maker financially.

 Unlike Pradaxa and Xarelto, whose manufacturers have both seen thousands of cases filed against the blood thinners, Eliquis has prompted far fewer lawsuits starting in August 2015.
 However, most Eliquis litigation has now been consolidated into multidistrict litigation.

 MDL 2754 In re: Eliquis Products Liability Litigation

 In 2017, Eliquis cases were centralized into MDL 2754 in the Southern District of New York.
 Over 60 cases have been thrown out by U.S. District Judge Denise Cote since the MDL was created after Judge Cote found the Eliquis warnings on the label sufficient.
 The 2nd U.S. Circuit Court of Appeals supported the dismissal of these lawsuits.
-As of July 2019, 28 cases are still pending in the MDL.
+As of September 2019, there were no cases left pending in the MDL.